mattbloem007/iboga.org/src/content/pages/index.md

 header_slides:
   - title: <strong class="heading-bold">Root of Revelation</strong> from the Heart
       of Africa
-    excerpt: Learn about iboga's potential for recovery & healing, personal growth, spiritual insight and discovering your true purpose.
+    excerpt: Learn about iboga's potential for supporting your journey to recovery & healing, personal growth, spiritual insight and discovery of your true purpose.
     cta:
       ctaType: button
       ctaText: "Explore Our Directory of Experienced Guides "